G-e-n-e-v-e-n-s-i-S/Bleed-Adder/README.md

 # Instructions

-Download the Bleed.Adder.jar file from the Releases page and run it by double-clicking on it.
+Download the Bleed.Adder.jar file from the Releases page (link on the right) and run it by double-clicking on it.
-(Link on the right)

 (You must have the Java Runtime Environment installed: https://www.java.com/en/download/manual.jsp)

-Select the folder containing the card images.
+Specify the folder containing the card images.

 Define the width and height of the bleed to add.
 This is in percentage.
 4.8% horizontal bleed will add 18 pixels on either sides of a 375 pixels wide image (150 DPI).